packleader206/memory-game-react/README.md

 ## Instructions:

 Users can start the game by clicking on any Superhero picture tile.
 After each click, the Superhero tiles are shuffled.
 Users score a point for each tile clicked that hasn't been clicked yet.
 If the user clicks the same tile a second time before correctly getting them all, the game will start over and a message will notify the user of such.
-Additionally, the keeps track of user's highest score for each game session.
+The app will keep track of the user's highest score for each game session.

 ## [Click Here for a Live Demo](https://mighty-taiga-20181.herokuapp.com/)